-If you’re trying to renew an existing passport, for example, you would need to fill out form DS-11 would be an application for a new passport.
+If you’re trying to figure out where to drop of your passport application you could use our passport list by county to find a passport office near you, for example, let’s you are applying for a new passport you would need to fill out form DS-11 would be an application for a new passport.
 You will also need to submit two photographs that are two inches by two inches in size that show a clear, front view of your face as it will look when your travel date actually arrives.
 Once you’ve accomplished that step, the next course of action will vary depending on exactly what type of passport office you’re working with.

 Types of Passport Offices in the United States